Perimenopause Weight Changes: Why and What Helps

 Anti-inflammatory foods help.
 Visceral fat is an inflammatory process, and reducing systemic inflammation through diet can support body composition.
 Focus on omega-3 fatty acids (fatty fish, walnuts, flaxseed), colorful vegetables, berries, turmeric, and fermented foods that support gut health.

-Sleep disruption during perimenopause isn't just annoying — it's metabolically consequential.
-I'd go so far as to say it's the second most important factor (after strength training) for perimenopause weight management, yet it's the one most women neglect.
+Sleep disruption during perimenopause isn't just annoying, it's metabolically consequential.
+The research treats it as the second most important factor (after strength training) for perimenopause weight management, yet it's the one most women neglect.
 Poor sleep increases cortisol, increases ghrelin, decreases leptin, reduces insulin sensitivity, and makes your body preferentially store fat.
 Even one night of poor sleep has measurable effects on appetite and food choices the following day.

 If your sleep has gotten worse during perimenopause, address it directly.
-Magnesium glycinate before bed can help — I covered this extensively in my post on magnesium for sleep.
+Magnesium glycinate before bed is one of the most-studied supports, and I covered the evidence in magnesium for sleep.
 Keep your room cool, dark, and screen-free for at least 30 minutes before bed.
 And consider talking to your doctor about whether progesterone support (bioidentical or otherwise) might be appropriate.

 The Mindset Shift That Matters Most

-I need to address something that most health articles skip: the emotional component of perimenopause weight changes.
+Most health articles skip something important: the emotional component of perimenopause weight changes.
 It's not just about the number on the scale.
 It's about feeling like your body has betrayed you.
 It's about clothes that no longer fit.
 It's about a culture that tells women their value decreases as their waist size increases.
 It's about the very real grief of watching your body change in ways you didn't choose and can't fully control.

 Supplements That Support Metabolic Health